-2019 is the centenary of the Women’s Engineering Society, founded just after the achievement of partial female suffrage in 1918, with the intention of supporting women into employment and education in the varied fields of engineering.
+2019 was the centenary of the Women’s Engineering Society, and we're continuing to celebrate it in 2020!
+WES was founded just after the achievement of partial female suffrage in 1918, with the intention of supporting women into employment and education in the varied fields of engineering.
 WES has had many notable members, yet the only member who features widely in the popular historical narrative is pilot Amy Johnson.

 We aim to redress this with our interactive online WES Centenary Trail Map recording and sharing the history of WES with a wider public, building an audience for our history through new and improved Wikipedia entries, based on research into a century of the The Woman Engineer Journal (digitised and cared for by the IET Archives alongside WES' wider archives) alongside other historical collections and publications.
 The Wikipedia and Wikidata pages are generated by volunteers, trained and engaged through Wikithons around the country and entries are pulled through to populate the map.
 The project is sharing these new and improved histories through local events, displays, social media and a small PR programme.

 Family audiences are welcomed through our WES Lottie Doll tour of the WES Centenary Trail, aimed at encouraging families to think of engineering and its heritage as subjects just as interesting for girls as for boys.
 Follow the hashtag #WESLottieTour

 The WES Centenary Trail is funded by a grant from the National Lottery Heritage Fund.